 So, this drug seeks to stop a piece of the inflammatory chemical cascade by interfering with certain enzymes called kinases, or JAK in the literature, which stops some cytokines from doing their thing.

-And it works!
-But like all things that work, we need to look a bit deeper if we want to raise truly Vital Animals.
-(See Just Gimme What Works! for more on this).
+But like all things that “work,” we need to look a bit deeper if we want to raise truly Vital Animals.
+“Work” can mean cure but it more often means palliation:

 Usually, there’s a price to pay in long term health when we interfere with Mother Nature, and this drug is no exception.

 Apoquel and Long Term Safety?
 Not So Much.

 My Texas colleague Dr. Ron Hines has done a brilliant job of cataloging feedback from animal owners actually using this drug.

 You, dear readers, have also contributed many, many of your own experiences in the comments on this article.

 When you read past the glowing reports of “Hallelujah!
 Peace at last!” you start to pick up a theme.